rabbitmq/rabbitmq-website/site/prometheus.md

 ### <a id="spot-anti-patterns" class="anchor" href="#spot-anti-pattern">Using Graphs to Spot Anti-patterns</a>

 Any metric drawn in red hints at an anti-pattern in the system.
-Such graphs try to high highlight sub-optimal uses of RabbitMQ.
+Such graphs try to highlight sub-optimal uses of RabbitMQ.
 A **red graphs with non-zero metrics should be investigated**.
 Such metrics might indicate an issue in RabbitMQ configuration or sub-optimal actions by clients ([publishers](/publishers.html) or [consumers](/consumers.html)).